JetBrains/kotlin-web-site/pages/docs/tutorials/mpp/multiplatform-library.md

 </div>

-Copy gradlew, gradlew.bat and gradle/wrapper/gradle-wrapper.jar from another project setup with gradle.
+Use gradle 4.7 and above to generate wrapper (`gradle wrapper`) in project root directoy to generate gradlew, gradlew.bat and gradle/wrapper/gradle-wrapper.jar.

 Execute `./gradlew check` and you will see that the tests are run three times, on JVM, on JS, and on Native!